-Saudi Price for Ties With Israel Is Palestinian State: Saudi Royal
+Saudi Price for Ties With Israel is Palestinian State: Saudi Royal

 “The Kingdom of Saudi Arabia has set a price for concluding peace between Israel and the Arabs – it is the creation of a sovereign Palestinian state with Jerusalem as capital, as provided for by the initiative of the late King Abdullah.”

-That 2002 Arab League plan offered Israel normalized ties in return for Israeli withdrawal from all territories — the West Bank, Gaza Strip and East Jerusalem — captured in the 1967 Six-Day War, and a Palestinian state there.
+That 2002 Arab League plan offered Israel normalized ties in return for Israeli withdrawal from all territories – the West Bank, Gaza and East Jerusalem – captured in the 1967 Middle East war, and a Palestinian state there.

 But Prince Turki also voiced understanding for the UAE’s decision, noting that Riyadh’s close ally had secured a key condition – a halt to Israeli annexation plans.